* It’s not a farm. Honestly, would a real farmer ever have to Google “chicken feathers falling out plus super grumpy what’s wrong?” No.

 No, we don’t eat them.
 For a lot of reasons, but also?
 They have names.

 Yes, I have a permit.
 I’m allowed to have a ten.
 Yes, that does seem like a lot.
-Right now I have six: Lupé and Heya, the three babies - Zelda, Pilot, and Pepper, and the new girl, Athena.
+Right now I have five: Heya (the old girl), Zelda, Pilot, and Pepper (the babies), and Athena (the new girl).

 Yes, they can fly.